kibagendi20/alx-system_engineering-devops/0x00-shell_basics/README.md

-ln -s /bin/ls __ls__ creates symbolic link to /bin/ls, named __ls__, it's created in the current directory ls -la Display current directory contents with user and group IDs displayed numerically And hidden files (starting with .) mv [[:upper:]]* /tmp/u moves all files beginning with an uppercase letter to the directory /tmp/u.
+ln -s /bin/ls __ls__ creates symbolic link to /bin/ls, named __ls__, it's created in the current directory ls -la Display current directory contents with user and group IDs displayed numerically And hidden files (starting with .) mv [[:upper:]]* /tmp/u moves all files beginning with an uppercase letter to the directory /tmp/u. rm *~  deletes all files in the current working directory that end with the character ~.